 - Child: Finger food painting.
 Meals of finger food, and then let your kids make whatever kind of landscape or funny faces they want!
 On their plate, of course.
 Also easily done at snack time with fruits and veggies and dips.

 - Adult: One word: Mealime.
-It’s a meal-prep app that gives you the option to put all the ingredients in a grocery list that can then be edited from anyone in your household, even while you’re at the store!
+It’s a meal-prep app that gives you the option to put all the ingredients in a grocery list that can then be edited by anyone in your household, even while you’re at the store!
 My family has never been disappointed by the recipes yet.
-Best thing about it?
+The best thing about it?
 It’s free!

 - Cat: What do cats do?
 Hunt.
 Even the fattest, laziest cat will go after a shoelace dangling in front of them.
 Don’t have time to play with your cat?
 Make it a game for your kids that they don’t get a snack until they’ve played with the cat for 5 minutes.
 This will satisfy the instinct to hunt multiple times a day for your feline friend!